-I’m a born-and-raised Oregonian who grew up clamoring for the electric mixer as my mom baked fresh chocolate chip cookies; I went to school in L.A., where cooking offered me an easy way to introduce myself and meet new and interesting people, most from vastly different places and experiences than a small town in the Pacific Northwest.
+What’s good, y’all, I’m Jackson.
+I’m a born-and-raised Oregonian who grew up clamoring for the electric mixer as my mom baked fresh chocolate chip cookies; I went to school in L.A., where cooking offered me an easy way to introduce myself and meet new and interesting people, most from vastly different geographies and backgrounds than that of a small town kid from the Pacific Northwest.

 As a professional in New York, the Caribbean marked my first foray into world travel, which I inevitably lensed through food; and shortly thereafter, I met my lovely would-be wife, a product of parents from Benin, West Africa, who further broadened my horizons of how food, geography, and culture intertwined.